 Now, these additives deplete with use and time.
-That's why most vehicle manufacturer's maintenance recommendations include both a time and mileage element – like 3 months or 3,000 miles, whichever comes first.
+That's why most vehicle manufacturer's maintenance recommendations include both a time and mileage element – like 3 months or 3,000 miles/5,000 km, whichever comes first.

-It's easy for Corvallis drivers to think, "Gee, I've only driven 2,000 miles in the last 3 months.
+It's easy for Corvallis drivers to think, "Gee, I've only driven 2,000 miles/3,200 km in the last 3 months.
 I can wait on that oil change."
 But you need to remember that the inside of your engine is a environment.
-The oil is contaminated with combustion by-products that starts degrading its effectiveness even when it's just sitting there.
+The oil is contaminated with combustion by-products that start degrading its effectiveness even when it's just sitting there.

 A lot of people in Corvallis don't realize how harmful it is to skip an oil change.
 There are a lot of metal parts moving around in your engine.
 Small bits of metal wear off and are floating around in your oil.
 They can be carried to more delicate areas of the engine where they cause damage.
 Your oil filter is designed to trap metal particles and other dirt, but if it's clogged up because you haven't changed it, it can't trap any more.

 Oil sludge is another problem for Corvallis vehicles.
 Sludge is oil that has turned to a gunky jelly – think 'Vaseline.'
 Obviously, sludge doesn't lubricate.
 It can also clog small oil passages so that all the parts don't get properly protected by the oil.
 That'll lead to premature wear.